aGotelli/ARPRO/README.md

 ## What you can do

-Use this code to check if you missed something during the lab.
+Use this code to check if you missed something during the labs.

 Open an issue if something is not clear to you or you would like to discuss a solution.